 07 John Lennon & Yoko Ono – “Happy Xmas (War Is Over)”

 Produced by Phil Spector, this 1971 release was an anti-Vietnam War song wrapped in a Christmas melody.
-For promotion, Lennon and Ono took out billboards across America declaring “WAR IS OVER!
+For promotion, John Lennon and Yoko Ono took out billboards across America declaring “WAR IS OVER!
 (If You Want It).”

 06 Bryan Adams – “Christmas Time”